MikeDigitize/Getting_Started_With_TDD/README.md

 "Joe's Euro millions lottery ball generator..."

-And let's make sure we have consistency in naming conventions within the code.
+And let's do a sweep to make sure we have consistency in conventions used within the code.
 Now the test suite reads like a story; clearly mapping out each requirement and the corresponding live code example to show how it works.

 *Job done.*

 Writing code in this way is highly rewarding.
 We've written the functionality thoughtfully.
 We have high confidence it works.
-It should be easy to maintain because of the thoughtful and methodical way we've writtem the code and our test suite.
+It should be easy to maintain because of the thoughtful and methodical way we've wrote it.
 We've earnt our wages!

 _TDD should not be thought of as separate to development, testing code is simply part of what good developer's do._